Authors: Jason Lowe-Power Andreas Sandberg Steve Reinhardt Bobby R. Bruce

 git commit --amend

-See https://gerrit-review.googlesource.com/Documentation/intro-user.html#wip for details on WIP gerrit changes.
+See https://gerrit-review.googlesource.com/Documentation/intro-user.html#private-changes for details on private gerrit changes.

 Only maintainers can bypass gerrit review.
 This should very rarely be used.